Our Javascript Code Expression

 We’re subtracting a number from a string.

-operator. which is strictly arithmetic, not string concatenation so it automatically tries to convert both operands to numbers.
+JavaScript sees that you’re using the - operator. which is strictly arithmetic, not string concatenation so it automatically tries to convert both operands to numbers.

 Step-by-Step Breakdown